omkarjc27/Snippet-Index/README.md

 The coding style is currently flexible, just make sure your code is readable and well documented.

+**For IDE plugin devs**

-Also if you can create plugins for any IDE/Text-Editor.
+If you can create plugins for any IDE/Text-Editor.
 Let us know on Discord.